 Wood plank panels are popular drywall alternatives for a western-themed room or basement.
 Instead of drywall, a series of wood planks can replace drywall plaster.

-One unique advantage of a wood plank wall is it can be independently replaced.
-Each wall panel can be removed and replaced with a similar-sized piece of wood, which is an easier repair than fixing drywall sheets.
+One unique advantage of a wood plank wall is that you can replace it independently.
+You can remove each wall panel and replace it with a similar-sized piece of wood, which is an easier repair than fixing drywall sheets.

 Cement

 Cement is also one of the popular drywall alternatives for a garage wall or basement wall.
-Cement walls will last almost forever – but you must ensure they are placed correctly the first time because removing them is virtually impossible.
+It will last almost forever – but you must ensure you place the correctly the first time because removing them is virtually impossible.

 One thing to watch out for on an exterior cement basement wall is leaks that could flood your basement without the help of a sump pump or cause mold to grow inside an interior wall.